-- Federally sponsored protocols submitted for exemption review must meet the requirements set forth in 45 CFR 46.101. - Non-federally sponsored protocols must meet Geisinger 2018 New Rule Exemption criteria (Adapted from 45 CFR 46.104; Geisinger is not applying Exemptions 7 and 8 related to Broad Consent at this time).
+- Federally sponsored protocols submitted for exemption review must meet the requirements set forth in 45 CFR 46.104. - Non-federally sponsored protocols submitted for exemption review must meet the requirements set forth in 45 CFR 46.104.
+Geisinger is not applying Exemptions 7 and 8 related to Broad Consent at this time.

-Limited Review: Review by an IRB member to ensure provisions are adequate to protect the privacy or research participants and confidentiality of data as a condition for Exemption 2(iii) and 3(i)(C) under Geisinger 2018 New Rule (adapted from 45 CFR 46.104, 109, 110).
+Limited Review: Review by an IRB member to ensure provisions are adequate to protect the privacy or research participants and confidentiality of data as a condition for Exemption 2(iii) and 3(i)(C) set forth in 45 CFR 46.104.
+Geisinger is not applying Exemptions 7 and 8 related to Broad Consent at this time.